Tine-m/transaction/README.md

 Generally, a transaction must claim a **shared** (read) or **exclusive** (write) lock on a data item before read or write.
 In case of a write lock, it prevents other transactions from modifying the item or even reading it.

 **Locking Basic Rules**
-- If transaction has shared(s) lock on item, it can only read, not update item.
+- If a transaction has shared(s) lock on item, it can only read, not update item.
-- If transaction has exclusive(x) lock on item, it can both read, update or delete item.
+- If a transaction has exclusive(x) lock on item, it can both read, update or delete item.
 - Reads cannot conflict, so more than one transaction can hold shared locks simultaneously on same item.
-- An exclusive lock gives transaction exclusive access to that item.-
+- An exclusive lock gives a transaction exclusive access to that item.
 - Lock requests are made to concurrency control manager.
-Transaction can proceed only after request is granted.
+Transactions can proceed only after request is granted.

 There are **row locks**, **table locks** and **range locks**.
 An example of a range lock: all employees that have a salary between 50.000-100.000.